Colour My World (Chicago song)

 "Colour My World" is a song written by American musician James Pankow, one of the founding members of the rock/jazz fusion band Chicago.
 Part of Pankow's "Ballet for a Girl in Buchannon" song cycle/suite, it was recorded for their second album Chicago, also called Chicago II (1970).
-Terry Kath sings the lead vocal, and Walter Parazaider performs the memorable flute solo.
+Terry Kath sings the lead vocal, and Walter Parazaider performs a flute solo.